 What are the 7 Rs of Cloud Migration?

 We said that the first and most critical step in cloud migration is to follow an appropriate strategy and a well-architected plan.
 There are two famous models for cloud migration strategies.
 The first one is Gartner’s 5-Rs, which describes all alternatives for moving to the cloud, and the second one is AWS’s 7Rs model (when first released, it was 6Rs), which Gartner’s model inspires.
-According to the AWS documentation 7-Rs model includes the strategies:
+According to the Amazon Web Services documentation; AWS 7-Rs model includes the strategies:

 Now let’s check those strategies one by one.